PolicyEngine/policyengine/policyengine-client/src/markdown/uk/faq.md

 ## Your household page

-### How can I remove a household member I've added?

-Sorry, but for now you have to reload the page and re-enter your household information.
-We're working on a [better way](https://github.com/PolicyEngine/policyengine-uk/issues/101).

 ### Do you store data about my household?

 No, we don't track any household-level information provided by users.